joseferben/makeitpass/README.md

 ![demo](test/demo.gif)

-`makeitpass` runs the provided CLI command and iterates on the code using Claude until the command passes.
-It auto-fixes tests or build errors by navigating through the codebase and applying fixes.
+`makeitpass` runs the provided CLI command and iterates on the files using Claude until the command passes.

-Think
+It's a little CLI helper that fixes tests and builds for you!

+Example commands:

 - `npx makeitpass "tsc --noEmit"`
 - `npx makeitpass "pytest"`